 - vs. (versus) means "against" or "in contrast to".
 (It is used to contrast two things and is never followed by a comma.)
 The abbreviation "vs." is also often written as "v." - c. (circa) means "around" or "near".
 (It is used when giving an approximation, usually for a date, and is never followed by a comma.)
 The abbreviation "c." is also commonly written as "ca.", "cir.", or "circ." - ex lib. (ex libris) means "from the library of".
 (It is used to indicate ownership of a book and is never followed by a comma.). - vice versa means "the other way around" and is used to indicate that an implication can logically be reversed.
 (This is sometimes abbreviated as "v.v.") - a fortiori means "from the stronger" or "more importantly". - a priori means "from before the fact" and refers to reasoning that is done while an event still has yet to happen. - a posteriori means "from after the fact" and refers to reasoning that is done after an event has already happened. - ad hoc means "to this" and refers to reasoning that is specific to an event as it is happening.
-(Such reasoning is regarded as not being generalizable to other situations.) - ad infinitum means "to infinity" or "without limit". - ad nauseam means "causing sea-sickness" or "to excessive". - mutatis mutandis means "changing what needs changing" or "with the necessary changes having been made". - non sequitur means "it does not follow" and refers to something that is out of place in a logical argument.
-(This is sometimes abbreviated as "non seq.") - Me transmitte sursum, Caledoni! means, "Beam me up, Scotty!" - Illud Latine dici non potest means "You can't say that in Latin". - Quid quid latine dictum sit, altum videtur means something like, "Anything that is said in Latin will sound profound."
+(Such reasoning is regarded as not being generalizable to other situations.) - ad infinitum means "to infinity" or "without limit". - ad nauseam means "causing sea-sickness" or "to excess". - mutatis mutandis means "changing what needs changing" or "with the necessary changes having been made". - non sequitur means "it does not follow" and refers to something that is out of place in a logical argument.
+(This is sometimes abbreviated as "non seq.")

-Appendix D
+Appendix E